stjude-rust-labs/wdl/wdl-lint/DEFINITIONS.md

 #@ except: LineWidth, CommentWhitespace
 ```

-Lint directives in the preamble should not have any whitespace before the comment.
-If lint directives are present in the preamble, they should be at the absolute beginning of the document.
-Multiple lint directives are permitted, but they should not be interleaved with preamble comments or blank lines.

-Lint directives elsewhere in the file should match the indentation of whatever they are "commenting on".

 ### Preamble Comments

 Preamble comments are special comments that begin with double pound signs (`##`).
 These comments are used for documentation that doesn't fit within any of the WDL-defined documentation elements (i.e., `meta` and `parameter_meta` sections).
 They may provide context for a collection of tasks or structs, or they may provide a high-level overview of the workflow.
 For example: